 The Graduated Driver License (GDL) law was implemented in Missouri on January 1, 2001.
-The law was enacted in an effort to reduce the number of traffic crashes and fatalities for teen drivers by requiring young drivers to obtain stages of behind-the-wheel driving experience prior to obtaining their full license privileges.
+The law was enacted in an effort to reduce the number of traffic crashes and fatalities for teen drivers by requiring young drivers to obtain stages of behind-the-wheel driving experience prior to obtaining their full driver license.

 Teen must complete the written driver examination at a Missouri State Highway Patrol examination station.
 After completing the testing, you must accompany your teen to a license office to obtain the Missouri Instruction Permit document.
 The test paper issued by the examiner, alone, is not valid for driving purposes.

 You (the licensed parent, legal guardian or a certified instructor with a Federal Residential Job Training Program) must accompany the teen to the license office and sign the application for permit, certifying that you will ensure the teen receives a minimum of 40 hours of behind the wheel instruction with a minimum of 10 hours nighttime driving.

 While operating on an instruction permit, a driver who is less than 16 years of age is restricted to operating only with a parent, legal guardian, grandparent, qualified driving instructor, a person who is at least 25 years of age who has been licensed for a minimum of 3 years and has received written permission from you or, in case of your disability, your designee.